History of rail transport in Mauritius: Sugar mill lines

-Role of railway network in development of the island
+Role of railway networks in the development of the island

 The maximum length of the Mauritian railway network was 250 km.
 The railways contributed, to a great extent, to the socio-economic development of the island from the late 19th century to the middle 20th century.

-Secondary lines were crucial in boosting development in some of the rural villages, such as Black-River, where plantations of tobacco, sugar cane and aloes were the main economic activities; as such the railway provided an opportunity of commercial exchange for the rural areas.
+Secondary lines were crucial in boosting development in some of the rural villages, such as in Black River, where plantations of tobacco, sugar cane and aloe were the main economic activities; as such the railway provided an opportunity of commercial exchange for the rural areas.
 Goods and crops, mainly sugar cane, were carried with efficacy and in increasing quantity.
-From 1880 to 1910, approximately 100,000 tons of sugar cane was carried by trains.
-This changed with the introduction of lorries, in 1920.
+From 1880 to 1910, approximately 100,000 tons of sugar cane were carried by trains.
+This changed with the introduction of lorries in 1920.

 The railway network also contributed to the field of education, as it provided transport to the major towns of the island, where the schools were found.
 The railway had a great impact on the lifestyle of the population; everybody traveled by train.
 From the richest to the poorest, the railway provided a relatively fast and affordable way of travelling between the different towns of the island.
 As a result, towns were getting ‘closer’ to each other; facilitating commercial exchanges.
 The development of the railway network also led to the creation of new agglomerations: future towns, near the stations.

-While some villages progressed with the introduction of railways, the railway was also, at a certain point, a deterrent for the progress of villages such as Port-Louis, which saw a major exile of its population towards Curepipe and Rose Hill.
-This was because the train gave opportunity to the population to leave the capital, which was considered an insalubrious place due to the raging epidemic of fever that was killing thousands of people in the capital and its neighborhood during the 1866-1968 period.
+While some villages progressed with the introduction of railways, the railway was also, at a certain point, a deterrent for the progress of villages such as Port Louis, which saw a major exile of its population towards Curepipe and Rose Hill: this was because the railways allowed the population to leave the capital, which was considered an insalubrious place due to the raging fever epidemic that was killing thousands of people in the capital and its neighborhoods during 1866–1968.

 Accidents

-The most serious accident to occur on the network was on the 22 February 1894 at Pailles.
-Partly caused by a storm, six passenger carriages ended up in the Saint-Louis river, causing the death of 40 passengers and injuring many others.
+The most serious accident to occur on the network was on 22 February 1894 at Pailles.
+Partly caused by a storm, six passenger carriages ended up in the Saint Louis river, causing the deaths of 40 passengers and injuring many others.

 Closure

 The railway network continued its operation, well after World War II.
 At the same time, the road networks were developing quickly and the number of road vehicles doubled in the after-war period.
 Faced with the railway's persistent deficit, the colonial authority decided to close the railways.

 The last passenger train made its journey on 31 March 1956, between Port-Louis and Curepipe.
-Carrying of sugar, heavy goods and general merchandise continued till 1964.
+Transport of sugar, heavy goods and general merchandise continued till 1964.
 The railway network was then dismantled and sold as scrap metal.
 Some of the rolling stock was sold as scrap to Bethlehem Steel of South Africa and some of the rail went to India.